QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

 Plotting Indicators
 ===================

 We provide a helper method which aims to make plotting indicators simple.
-For further information on the charting API please see our `Charting <https://www.quantconnect.com/docs/algorithm-reference/charting>`_ section.
+For further information on the charting API please see our :ref:`Charting <algorithm-reference-charting>` section.

 .. tabs::